CV GIANCARLODINARDO.6@GMAIL.COM

 Script variants (x3)

 Three new scripts on the same footage.
-Script 1: "homeowners across the country are upgrading at half the cost."
-Script 2: long-term property value investment framing.
-Script 3: social proof open with 200,000+ installs.
+Script 1: social proof open.
+Script 2: property value framing.
+Script 3: 200,000+ installs authority open.
 Same visual, different entry point.

 Deployed in 1:1 and 9:16 across all regions